yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 `Num` contains only types which behave like numbers.
 More precisely, `Num` is class containing types who implement a specific list of functions, and in particular `(+)` and `(*)`.

-Type class is a very powerful language construction.
+Type classes are a very powerful language construct.
 We can do some incredibly powerful stuff with this.
 More on this later.